AdrianAntico/AutoQuant/README.md

 <p>

  ##### **AutoWordFreq()**
-Creates a word frequency data.table and a word cloud
+<code>AutoWordFreq()</code> creates a word frequency data.table and a word cloud

 ##### **AutoH2OTextPrepScoring()**
-Prepares your data for scoring based on models built with Word2VecModel
+<code>AutoH2OTextPrepScoring()</code> prepares your data for scoring based on models built with AutoWord2VecModel and runs internally inside the AutoH2OScoring() function.
+It cleans and tokenizes your text data.

 ##### **ProblematicFeatures()**
-Identify columns that have either little to no variance, categorical variables with extremely high cardinality, too many NA's, too many zeros, or too high of a skew.
+<code>ProblematicFeatures()</code> identifies columns that have either little to no variance, categorical variables with extremely high cardinality, too many NA's, too many zeros, or too high of a skew.

 ##### **ProblematicRecords()**
-Automatically identify anomalous data records via Isolation Forests from H2O.
+<code>ProblematicRecords()</code> automatically identifies anomalous data records via Isolation Forests from H2O.

 ##### **RemixTheme()**
-Fonts, colors, and style for plots.
+<code>RemixTheme()</code> is a specific font, set of colors, and style for plots.

 ##### **ChartTheme()**
-Fonts, colors, and style for plots.
+<code>ChartTheme()</code> is a specific font, set of colors, and style for plots.

 ##### **multiplot()**
-Useful for displaying multiple plots in a single pane.
+<code>multiplot()</code> is useful for displaying multiple plots in a single pane.
 I've never had luck using grid so I just use this instead.

 ##### **tokenizeH2O()**
-Tokenize and H2O string column.
+<code>tokenizeH2O()</code> tokenizes an H2O string column.

 ##### **percRank()**
-Inner function for calibration plots and partial dependence plots.
-Computes PercentRank for all numeric records in a column.
+<code>percRank()</code> is an inner function for calibration plots and partial dependence plots.
+It computes PercentRank for all numeric records in a column.

 ##### **SimpleCap()**
-Apply proper case to text.
+<code>SimpleCap()</code> apply proper case to text.

 ##### **PrintObjectsSize()**
-Print out objects and their sizes that are in the envrionment.
+<code>PrintObjectsSize()</code> prints out environment objects and their respective sizes.
 Useful for debugging programs.

 ##### **tempDatesFun()**
-Special case for character conversion to date when importing from Excel.
+<code>tempDatesFun()</code> is a special case for character conversion to date when importing from Excel.
 </p>
 </details>